-Sage Expands into New Markets and Capabilities to Boost SMBs’ Productivity
+Sage expands into new markets and capabilities to boost SMBs’ productivity

 Delivering against Sage’s ambition to become the trusted network for SMBs, the scale of Sage Intacct enables customers to automate processes, boost productivity and free up time to focus on running their businesses.

-“Our core mission is to help our customers in Canada and abroad be successful in the industry in which they operate,” said Mark Hickman, Managing Director, Sage Canada.
-“We have continued to deliver on our commitment to evolve our products and services, making improvements to workflow and connecting processes to help boost our customers productivity across business functions.
-With the latest enhancements, we are striving to meet our new and existing customers’ needs through innovative solutions that help them make their businesses more efficient and focus on what matters most – reaching their full growth potential.”
+“Over the past year we have continued to deliver on our commitment to evolve our products and services, making improvements to workflow and connecting processes for our customers across business functions,” said Dan Miller, EVP of Sage Intacct.
+“We are constantly striving to meet our new and existing customers’ needs through innovative solutions that help them make their businesses more efficient and focus on what matters most – reaching their full growth potential.”

 Sage Intacct Product Enhancements shared at Sage Transform include: